 Rub/brush the olive oil all over the top and sides of the meat.

-Flip the meat over and repeat with the oil and rub on the bottom side.
+Flip the meat over and repeat with the oil and my original rub (purchase recipe here) on the bottom side.

 Regardless of whether you are using an electric, charcoal, gas, or wood smoker, prepare it for smoke cooking at about 225 degrees.
 215 to 225 is best to give it plenty of time in the smoke before it reaches it's done temperature.